|Buy from US

 The new Board Manager solves those issues.
 We can now add new boards just as easily using officially supported methods.
 Let’s get started.

-A dialog will pop up just like the one shown below.
+step 1.
+Open arduino IDE and navigate to the Preferences menu, a dialog will pop up just like the one shown below.

 In File->Preferences, Settings tab,

 We will be adding a URL to the new Additional Boards Manager URLs option.
 The list of URLs is comma separated, and you will only have to add each URL once.
 New OSOYOO boards and updates to existing boards will automatically be picked up by the Board Manager each time it is opened.
 The URLs point to index files that the Board Manager uses to build the list of available & installed boards.